B1AAB/EBA/website/docs/contribute/design-decisions.md

 reading transactions.

-### Why Neo4j and CSV?
+### Why Neo4j and TSV?

-Our choice of data representation was driven by two key requirements: portability for easy community sharing and scalability to handle a massive graph.
+Our choice of data representation was driven by two key requirements:
+**portability** for easy community sharing and **scalability** to handle a massive graph.
-After experimenting with several formats, we selected a combination of batched CSV files and the Neo4j graph database to achieve the right balance.
+After experimenting with several formats, we selected a combination of batched TSV files and the Neo4j graph database to achieve the right balance.

-- **Batched CSV Files for Portability**
+- **Batched TSV Files for Portability**
-  While a single, massive CSV file is impractical for this dataset, CSVs remain highly portable.
+  While a single, massive TSV file is impractical for this dataset, TSVs remain highly portable.
 To solve the scaling issue, we adopted a batching strategy: we store different node and edge types in separate, homogeneous files and enforce a size limit on each.
   This results in multiple, smaller batches of reasonably-sized